 About The Artist

-Alivia Moe grew up in Chapel Hill, North Carolina and is currently living in Chicago, studying Interior design and Art therapy at The School of the Art Institute of Chicago.
+Alivia Moe grew up in Chapel Hill, North Carolina and is currently living in Chicago.
+She is studying Art therapy with a focus on sexual health education at The School of the Art Institute of Chicago.
 She states “I thrive on understanding the self in my art work through distortion, portraits and abstraction.
 Emotions, depression, love; these are just a few concepts I explore in my work”.
 Recent group exhibitions include, Hillsborough public library and Hillsborough arts council, North Carolina; Recent solo exhibitions were held at Joe Van Gogh coffee shop in Chapel Hill, North Carolina, Aloft Dulles Airport North, Virginia, Dollop Coffee Shop, Chicago, Illinois and UNC Women’s Hospital, Chapel Hill, NC.

 “If we are to understand the human condition, and if we are to accept ourselves in all the complexity, self doubt, extravagance of feeling, guilt, joy, the slow freeing of the self to its full capacity for action and creation, both as human being and as artist, we have to know all we can about each other, and we have to be willing to go naked.” -May Sarton